-Pre-symptomatic spread is also documented.
-People can spread the virus a day or two before symptoms begin.
+Pre-symptomatic spread is also well documented.
+Infected people can spread the virus a day or two before their symptoms begin.

 Our first line of defense against SARS-CoV-2 (and all airborne pathogens) is the cilia lining the nose and respiratory tract.
 The epithelial cells lining the upper respiratory tract can have as many as 200-300 cilia per cell, or little projections, on the surface.
 These cilia ‘beat’ or move back and forth in a coordinated fashion, moving pathogens and pollutants up and out of the airway.
 The mucous lining the surface collects the debris.
 The ciliary movement is thought to decrease in the elderly, and it is impaired by exposure to alcohol, cigarette smoke, and air pollution.[ref]